Installing the Anbox Cloud Appliance

 The Anbox Cloud Appliance provides a deployment of Anbox Cloud to a single machine.
 This offering is well suited for initial prototype and small scale deployments.

 Note: There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see Variants).
 This section focuses on the Anbox Cloud Appliance.
-For instructions on how to install the Anbox Cloud Appliance, see Deploy Anbox Cloud with Juju.
+For instructions on how to install Anbox Cloud, see Install Anbox Cloud.

 Check the prerequisites

-Before you start the installation, ensure that you have the required accounts and prerequisites:
+Before you start the installation, ensure that you have the required accounts and prerequisites.
+The prerequisites differ depending on if you install from the AWS Marketplace or if you install the snap.

 - An Ubuntu SSO account.
 If you don’t have one yet, create it here.